whazor/Roundtrip/README.md

 # Roundtrip finder
-*Warning:* This project finds flight information from Google Flights, do not abuse their services.
+*Warning:* This project finds flight information from Google Flights and room price information from AirBNB, do not abuse their services.

-This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Google or any of its affiliates or subsidiaries.
-This scrapes the data from Google Flights.
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Google or AirBnB or any of their affiliates or subsidiaries.
+This crawls the data from Google Flights and AirBnB.
 Use at your own risk.

 The roundtrip finder searches for the cheapest tour within given locations.
 ## Functionality